Israel, Hamas Peace Deal Latest; Federal Worker Layoffs; Health Care Subsidies

 I was at the downtown Tel Aviv Public Plaza dubbed Hostage Square, where there has been a lot of hugging and adulation for President Trump for personally brokering this deal.

 I also spent time yesterday with the nursing director of Belinson Hospital that's in central Israel.
+A third of the released hostages will be taken there.

 I spoke with Dr.

-Michael Steinman, and she says everything is ready for them: rooms, medical care, family areas.
+Michael Steinman, and she says everything is ready for them, rooms. medical care, family areas.

-And she also said this time will be different since these hostages released are the last ones.
+And she also said this time will be different since these hostages released are the last ones they will not be leaving anyone behind which was very traumatic for those freed in the past.

-I'm telling them,
+I'm telling them

 They will get rehab and all the medical care necessary.
+What are some of the challenges ahead, Carrie?

 There are a lot, but I'd say the top two are disarming Hamas and governance of Gaza after the initial hostage and prisoner detainee exchange is over.

-Trump's plan calls for an international so-called Board of peace to take over Gaza, which will be run by Trump and former British Prime Minister Tony Blair.
+Trump's plan calls for an international so-called Board of Peace to take over Gaza, which will be run by Trump and former British Prime Minister Tony Blair.

 There are a lot of details about how that will be constituted and run.